 Infectious Disease Fellowship

-NYU Long Island School of Medicine’s Infectious Diseases Fellowship provides outstanding training to cultivate leaders in clinical care, research, and education in the field of infectious diseases.
+NYU Long Island School of Medicine’s Infectious Disease Fellowship provides outstanding training to cultivate leaders in clinical care, research, and education in the field of infectious diseases.
 Founded in 1980 as the first infectious diseases training program on Long Island, we continue our tradition of excellence in teaching and clinical practice, preparing fellows to be experts in the specialty through a variety of clinical experiences and extensive one-on-one teaching.

 Our fellowship rotations include general adult and pediatric infectious disease consultations, care for patients with HIV/AIDS, medical microbiology, and transplant infections.
 Hospital epidemiology and infection control as well as antimicrobial stewardship are important aspects of the program at NYU Langone Hospital—Long Island.
 Outpatient infectious training is centered in our ambulatory office.